joshmedeski/t-smart-tmux-session-manager/README.md

 set -Ux FZF_TMUX_OPTS "-p 55%,60%"
 ```

+Run `man fzf-tmux` to learn more about the available options.

 ## Background

 Interested in learning more about how this script came to be?
 Check out [Smart tmux sessions with zoxide and fzf](https://www.joshmedeski.com/posts/smart-tmux-sessions-with-zoxide-and-fzf/).